 Shortly after graduating, Lynn set out for Texas with little more than the clothes on his back to seek out a place to begin practicing veterinary medicine.
 He stopped in Denton County, and he never left.
 In 1986, he bought into veterinary practices in both Denton and Sanger, and in 1997, he opened the Animal Hospital on Milam Road where he still practices today.

-Lynn and his wife, Lori, a former teacher and coach in Denton ISD, have been married for 28 years.
+Lynn and his wife, Lori, a former teacher and coach in Denton ISD, have been married for 30 years.
 They are the proud parents of three grown children, all of whom graduated from Denton County public schools.
-Evan, 25, is a graduate of Oklahoma State University and recently celebrated his one-year wedding anniversary to Courtney.
-Lyndi, 23, is a graduate of Kansas State University, and Malori, 21, is in her senior year at Kansas State University.
+Evan, 26, is a graduate of Oklahoma State University and recently celebrated his two-year wedding anniversary to Courtney.
+Lyndi, 24, and Malori, 22, are both graduates of Kansas State University.

 The Stucky Family are members of the Denton Bible Church.